Locker Open#

 Webhooks allow Harbor to notify your server when important events occur in real time.

-To configure webhooks correctly, your system must provide a publicly accessible HTTPS endpoint where you wish to receive these notifications.
-Once our team registers the endpoint, you will begin receiving webhook events automatically.
+Setup Requirements: - Your system must provide a publicly accessible HTTPS endpoint.
+Once our team registers the endpoint, you will begin receiving webhook events automatically

 {